 Watch the full video tutorial here…

-Download the Marin Luther King Jr. Drawing Guide below as well as our other January freebie lessons coming out this month…
+Click the yellow box below to DOWNLOAD the Marin Luther King Jr. Drawing Guide below as well as our other January freebie lessons coming out this month… (NOTE: We recommend downloading the freebie using Chrome or Safari)

 WHAT YOU’LL NEED: